ccodwg/Covid19Canada/README.md

 * **Functions for data update validation**: scripts/data_update_validation_funs.R
 * **API testing** (verify consistency between GitHub data and data returned by API): scripts/api_test.R

-# Data dashboard
+# Acknowledgements
-We have also created an interactive dashboard for up-to-date visual analytics and epidemiological analyses.

-This is available for public use at: [https://art-bd.shinyapps.io/covid19canada/](https://art-bd.shinyapps.io/covid19canada/)

-# Methodology and data notes

-Our data collection methodology as well as specific notes about the data are listed on the "About the data" tab on our [dashboard](https://art-bd.shinyapps.io/covid19canada/).
+We want to thank all individuals and organizations across Canada who have been willing and able to report data in as open and timely a manner as possible.

+Please see below for a recommended citation of this dataset.
+A number of individuals have contributed to the specific data added here and their names and details are listed below, as well as on our [website] (https://opencovid.ca/about/).

 # Specific Contributors
 Name | Role | Organization | Email | Twitter